PalisadoesFoundation/talawa-docs/docs/internships/application-template.md

 ### About me

 *What relevant experience have you got, including university, work and hobby activities?*
 - *Include a copy of your GitHub profile avatar icon to help us identify you easier.
-No more than 48px by 48px, the same size as seen in issue and pull request comments.*
+No more than 48px by 48px, the same size as seen in the issue and pull request comments.*

 ### Background

 *What exists already?
 What is the identified need?
-What can you reuse, what needs to he replaced?*
+What can you reuse, and what needs to be replaced?*

 *Example: Palisadoes Foo has already got support for HTTP client requests, but this does not work well with OAuth-based services.
 The main interface for requests can be reused, but this project proposes to replace the backend code with a modular approach based on Palisadoes Bar.*

 ### Design and Description of Work

-*Brief list of things you will do / create, in some rough chronological order.*
+*Brief list of things you will do/create, in some rough chronological order.*

 *Show which bits are essential, and which are optional.
 Highlight what is new, what are modifications, and how your work fits into the existing architecture.*